vm6502q/qrack.github.io/docs/performance.rst

 Qrack contains an experimental multiprocessor type, previously "QEngineOCLMulti" based on the algorithms developed in Intel's [QHiPSTER]_, currently replaced in favor of the simpler QUnitMulti type, which dispatches different separable subsystems to different processors.
 Current and previous generation multiprocessor types fail to outperform the single processor QEngineOCL.
 We include it in the current release to help the open source community realize a practical multiprocessor implementation in the context of Qrack.

 Qrack has been successfully run on multiple processors at once, and even on clusters, but not with practical performance for real application; a good next step is to redesign the multiprocessor engine type(s) to actually outperform the single device engine.
 Also, CPU "software" implementation parallelism relies on certain potentially expensive standard library functionality, like lambda expressions parallel "futures," and might still be optimized.
 Further, there is still opportunity for better explicit qubit subsystem separation in QUnit.

+With a new generation of "VPU" processors coming in 2019, (for visual inference,) it might be possible to co-opt VPU capabilities for inference of raw state vector features, such as Schmidt separability, to improve the performance of QUnit.
+The authors of Qrack have just started looking at this hardware for this purpose.

 We will also develop and maintain systematic comparisons to published benchmarks of quantum computer simulation standard libraries, as they arise.